Why was the work needed?

 The studies showed for the first time that there are major differences in the risk of vision problems for children depending on their levels of deprivation, ethnicity, birthweight and other factors in early life.
 It also found that children with vision problems today often have other disabilities and more complex needs than they did in the past.

 What were the benefits?

-The studies are unique in describing how many and which children are affected by vision and impairment and blindness.
-It has have become the international standard for describing the burden of childhood vision impairment across the world.
+The studies are unique in describing how many and which children are affected by vision impairment and blindness.
+It has become the international standard for describing the burden of childhood vision impairment across the world.

 The NHS policy on universal childhood vision screening has been updated based on findings from these studies.
 The Royal College of Ophthalmologists has used the information to plan services for children.